Sinogram upsampling using Primal-Dual UNet for undersampled CT and radial MRI reconstruction: Methodology

 \subsubsection{CT}

 In this study, the data of 28 subjects of the CT Lymph Nodes~\citep{ctlymph} collection from The Cancer Imaging Archive~\citep{Clark2013} was used, consisting of reconstructed volumes of the abdomen that serve as ground truth.
 16, 4 and 8 subjects were used for training, validation and test set, respectively.
 Since the number of axial slices and the voxel sizes differed per subject, the central 200 slices of each subject were extracted and interpolated using sinc interpolation to have an in-plane matrix size of 256x256.
+The $99^{th}$ percentile of this data set was computed to be an attenuation value corresponding to 270 HU, setting the focus of the reconstruction task to tissues with attenuation values less than bones (including soft tissues, fat, blood and other liquids).

 The sinograms were simulated using torch\_radon~\citep{torch_radon} as the datasets only contain reconstructions.
 Each fan-beam projection consists of 511 detector pixels with a spacing of \SI{1}{px}, a source-to-isocenter distance of \SI{400}{px} and a detector-to-isocenter distance of \SI{150}{px} to cover the full axial slice.
 The sinograms contain 360 equiangular projections with an angular distance of \ang{1} between consecutive projections.
 The reason for choosing fan-beam over parallel-beam projections here is its applicability to real-world data.
 However, results for parallel-beam projections can be found in Appendix~\ref{sec_appendix_parallel}.